 Interview with Connie Hedegaard and Morten Kabell

-Copenhagen is internationally regarded as a shining example of climate-friendly transportation.
-In this interview, Connie Hedegaard and Morten Kabell talk about mobility in the Danish capital and climate protection in Europe.
+Today (June 3) is World Bicycle Day - Copenhagen is internationally regarded as a shining example of climate-friendly transportation.
+In 2020, Connie Hedegaard and Morten Kabell talked about mobility in the Danish capital and climate protection in Europe.
 Hedegaard was EU Commissioner for Climate Action and Danish Minister for the Environment.
 She has been a member of Volkswagen’s independent sustainability council since 2016.
-Kabell was Mayor of the Environment in Copenhagen.
-Today he is co-CEO of the European Cyclists’ Federation.
+Kabell was Mayor of the Environment in Copenhagen and co-CEO of the European Cyclists’ Federation.

 “We now have the opportunity to support the economy, fight the climate crisis and create jobs at the same time.”